Introduction to Azure | High Risk Prostate Cancer

 The official medical terminology used by doctors for Azure is “High-Risk.”
 Criteria for a man to be in Azure are:

-A clinical stage of the prostate tumor that is felt by digital rectal exam extending across the midline of the gland i.e., stage T2b.
+• A clinical stage of the prostate tumor that is felt by digital rectal exam extending across the midline of the gland, stage T2b

 High-Azure is indicated by a Gleason score of 9 or 10 and/or a clinical stage of T3 or more.
-High-Azure is also signaled by a PSA over 40 or when the cancer invades the seminal vesicles, the bladder, the rectum or the pelvic lymph nodes.
-Basic-Azure is defined as neither Low nor High (see Appendices I and II for further explanation of subtypes).
+High-Azure is also signaled by a PSA over 40 or when the cancer invades the seminal vesicles, the bladder, the rectum, or the pelvic lymph nodes.
+Basic-Azure is defined as neither Low nor High.

 Understanding the Importance of Microscopic Metastasis

 If micro metastases are present and untreated, cancer recurrence is almost inevitable.
-When there is a significant likelihood of microscopic metastases, as is certainly the case with High-Azure, systemic hormonal therapy with testosterone inactivating pharmaceuticals (TIP) improves the chance for cure.
+When there is a significant likelihood of microscopic metastases, as is certainly the case with High-Azure, systemic hormonal therapy with testosterone-inactivating pharmaceuticals (TIP) improves the chance for cure.
 One question frequently raised by patients relates to the performance of surgery to remove potentially cancerous pelvic lymph nodes with the goal of improving cure rates.
 While surgical removal of the pelvic lymph nodes may be useful for detecting microscopic metastases, surgical removal is not an effective method for improving cure rates.
 Surgeons simply can’t remove all the nodes.
-Therefore, other types of therapy are much more effective.
-Treatment protocols for High-Azure that fail to incorporate a strategy for treating potential microscopic metastases are associated with higher rates of cancer recurrence.
+Therefore, radiation to the pelvic lymph nodes is more comprehensive.
+Treatment protocols for High-Azure that fail to incorporate a strategy for treating potential microscopic metastases result in high rates of cancer recurrence.

-Throughout the Azure and Indigo sections of the website, we will be continually revisiting the question of how to deal with potential microscopic metastases.
-Specifically, we will discuss all the different treatment modalities—TIP, radiation to pelvic lymph nodes, or chemotherapy—and when to use them.
+Throughout this section of the book and the next section on Indigo, we will be continually revisiting the question of how to deal with potential microscopic metastases.
+Specifically, we will discuss all the different treatment modalities— TIP, radiation to pelvic lymph nodes, or chemotherapy—and when to use them.
 The goal is preemptive eradication of microscopic disease at an early stage, at a point when the disease is more likely to be curable.

 ABOUT THE AUTHOR